Most Valuable American Girl Dolls Ever

 1. Addy Walker, $3,600

 Addy came out in 1993 and was the fifth release of the American Girl doll.
 Addy is nine years old and escaped slavery alongside her family in 1864.
 She was the first doll of color to be released.
 Addy costs around $68 to $82, depending on whether you have a soft or hardcover book.
-She was sold for $3,600, forty times what it was sold for in the 90s.
-It is valuable because Addy represents the first Black American Girl doll made.
+She was sold for $3,600; forty times what she was sold for in the 90s.
+The doll is valuable because Addy represents the first Black American Girl doll made.
 Furthermore, Addy is signed by Pleasant, making it the most valuable American Girl doll ever.

 There are eleven historical American Girl characters: Addy, Felicity, Josefina, Julie, Kaya, Kit, Maryellen, Melody, Nanea, Rebecca, and Samantha.
 Only eight out of eleven are the most valuable American Girl dolls ever.
 Each doll has a character with a whole background story to it, which comes with the doll as a booklet.
 When Pleasant founded the company, she believed that having such detailed stories for aspirational characters could inspire girls to build their positive mark on the world.

-American Girl doll is not losing popularity.
-It is one of the nation’s most beloved brands.
+American Girl doll is not losing popularity and is one of the nation’s most beloved brands.
 People worldwide travel to the United States to pick out a doll in person from an American Girl doll store.
 They are always coming out with new dolls and stories.
-Plus, the resale market online clearly shows that these dolls can appreciate in value and are very much still desired by people all over the world.
+Plus, the resale market online clearly shows that these dolls can gain value over time and are very much still desired by people all over the world.

 Conclusion

 Overall, these dolls represent so much more than play.
 They stand for upholding women, educating on historical events, and representing cultural differences.
-We found 14 of the most valuable American Girl dolls ever, which have increased significantly in value over time.
+These are the most valuable American Girl dolls ever, which have increased significantly in value over time.
 If you want to collect these dolls, we suggest you keep them stored safely so they won’t collect dust or damage the dolls in some way.
 When these dolls are in mint condition, it increases your chances of seeing a return on your investment.
-Whether you collected them as a child or are looking to start a new collection, American Girl dolls have a rich history that is still appreciated to this day.
+Whether you collected them as a child or are looking to start a new collection, American Girl Dolls have a rich history that is still appreciated to this day.